gogins/michael.gogins.studio/music/finished/README.md

  - I have rendered them to high-resolution audio, inspected and auditioned them, and have found no obvious audio artifacts.

+To avoid confusion, once I have finished a piece and moved it to this directory, I generally move all earlier or alternative versions and their associated files to the `michael.gogins.studio/music/attic` directory.

 ## Requirements

 The following is required of all pieces that I maintain here: